Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Introduction

-\end{itemize} The rest of the paper is organized as follows.
-Section~\ref{sec:related_work} reviews related work.
-Section~\ref{sec:main_results} presents the algorithm and theoretical guarantees.
-Section~\ref{sec:experiments} provides numerical experiments on various PDE-based inverse problems.
-Section~\ref{sec:conclusion} provides conclusive remarks.
+The rest of the paper is organized as follows.
+Section~\ref{sec:preliminaries} reviews vanilla flow matching, Mean Flows, and the functional Bayesian inverse-problem formulation.
+Section~\ref{sec:methodology} derives the conditional one-step posterior transport and describes its neural operator parameterization.
+Section~\ref{sec:theory} analyzes the role of the source measure and establishes regularity properties of the prior-aligned transport.
+Section~\ref{sec:experiments} presents numerical experiments on a synthetic linear inverse problem and various practical PDE inverse problems.
+Section~\ref{sec:conclusion} concludes the paper.